oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 **<a name="context-data-converters">Context Data Converters</a>**

-Promotions are filtered base on context.
-So each entity to which promotions can be applied must have its own context converter.
+romotions are filtered based on context.
+Each entity to which promotions can be applied, must have its own context converter.

-If you need to support new source entity, you should create class that implements `Oro\Bundle\PromotionBundle\Context\ContextDataConverterInterface` and tag it's service with `'oro_promotion.promotion_context_converter'`, in order to be able to convert this entity into context.
+If you need to support a new source entity, you should create a class that implements `Oro\Bundle\PromotionBundle\Context\ContextDataConverterInterface` and tag its service with `'oro_promotion.promotion_context_converter'`, in order to be able to convert this entity into context.
 ```
     app.promotion.custom_entity_context_data_converter:
         class: AppBundle\Promotion\CustomEntityContextDataConverter